 How to Use Oat Flour in Recipes

-If you want to use oat flour for baking, keep in mind that oat flour will make your baked goods denser and less fluffy.
+If you want to use oat flour for baking, keep in mind that it will make your baked goods denser and less fluffy.
 That’s because there is less gluten content in oats to help make baked goods rise.
 You’ll also want to consider the flavor of oats.
 Because oats are sweet, you’ll want to use oat flour in recipes that require a sweeter flavor.

 Oat Flour Recipes